 These days I think about some of what I aspire to do as being an effort at doing ‘sociology’ but what is this?
 Is sociology simply ‘the scientific study of society’, whatever that means, or is it something else?
 I certainly don’t see myself as someone who is trying to develop a macro social scientific theories or related ‘macro’ understanding of human societies.

 I decided to try to go back to basics.
 Indeed, I decided to eat humble pie and read a book aimed at an audience with no prior knowledge: Sociology: The Basics by Ken Plummer (published by Routledge in 2015 [second edition]).
 Sadly, like many other books claiming to provide a clear, introductory overview of sociology, Plummer’s book doesn’t provide a very clear definition of the field, however it does suggest some ways of thinking about sociology as an intellectual activity and what professional sociologists attempt to do.

-Plummer suggests that ‘sociology’ is both an effort to contribute to a better empirically-based understanding of the social worlds we live in and also an effort to foster “a critical attitude to social life” (p.217) and related forms of “critical consciousness” (p.xii):
+Plummer suggests that ‘sociology’ is both an effort to contribute to a better empirically-based understanding of the social worlds we live in and also an effort to foster a more “critical attitude to social life” (p.217) and related forms of “critical consciousness” (p.xii):

 - Sociologists “research and document the nature of the social times we live in” (p.216).
 “All good sociology is empirical in the sense that it engages with what is going on in the social world (if it does not, then it becomes something else)” (p.160);

 - Sociologists try to see and question what is routinely taken for granted by members of a given society: sociologist must try to “adopt an outsider stance” (p.17) and thereby gain a fresh perspective (e.g. on their society or group); and

 - “The overall goal of sociology is to help us all act as critical citizens in a world we never made but every day help to re-create” (p.235)